Parent and Student Information

 - We will still have an Intramural Program for 6th grade only.

 Teacher conferences are set up through the counseling center.
 Parents or guardians may request a conference from the counseling center at any time.
 The purpose of these conferences is generally to review their child’s academic progress and behavior.
-If a parent or guardian feels that a conference will be necessary or beneficial, they should contact the counseling center to schedule an appointment before or after school.
-Please call 391-3278.
+If a parent or guardian feels that a conference will be necessary or beneficial, they they should contact the counseling center.
+Before any conference, parents should fill out the Pre-Conference Checklist.
+To schedule an appointment before or after school, please call 391-3278.

 Our school year is set up on quarters for 6th, 7th and 8th grade students.
 Report cards are issued four (4) times per year (every nine weeks).
 In an attempt to keep our students and parents informed, Watson issues mid-term/progress reports during the fourth week of each quarter.